zydou/arti/README.md

 to split off the changes you have made, into a branch of (a fork of) this repo.
 Then you can make a Merge Request for your changes.

+## Copyright and licence

+Copyright The Tor Project, Inc, and contributors.

+This whole repository is Free Software.
+You may share and modify under the terms of the MIT License or the Apache License version 2.0.

+SPDX-License-Identifier: MIT OR Apache-2.0